Cheater Cronuts

 These Cheater Cronuts are a cross between a doughnut and a croissant.
 It takes New York bakeries days to make the originals, but you can make them homemade in minutes!

 If you’ve visited New York City in the last couple of years you have probably heard of Cronuts.
 If not, here’s the story: the Cronut was created by pastry chef Dominique Ansel in his bakery in SOHO.
 Basically, it’s a cross between a croissant and a doughnut, usually tossed in cinnamon sugar or and filled.
 To get an original Cronut be prepared to stand in line for possibly hours as soon as the bakery opens.
-Making one yourself isn’t any easier, Dominique Ansel actually released his secret recipe in a cookbook HERE and it’s a grueling three day process.
+Making one yourself isn’t any easier; Dominique Ansel actually released his secret recipe in his cookbook and it’s a grueling three day process.
 I think he figured not many people would be crazy enough to attempt it!
 I definitely don’t have time for that.
 Hence, our version of the “cheater” Cronut.

 I love New York

-Pic from my trip to New York last week!
+Pic from my trip to New York

 Donut vs. Cronut